-The procedure is performed by a specialist radiation oncologist (cancer specialist) and a specialist urologist (urinary system specialist).
-The implanted seeds deliver about twice the dose of radiation to the prostate gland that external beam radiotherapy does.
-However, because the radiation is concentrated in a localised area, damage to healthy adjacent tissue is minimised and side effects are potentially less than those of the external beam radiotherapy procedure.
-A possible exception is the urethra, which is partially surrounded by the prostate, and can receive high doses of radiation leading to complications such as difficulty urinating.
+Because the radiation is concentrated in a localised area, damage to healthy adjacent tissue is minimised and side effects are potentially less than those of the external beam radiotherapy procedure.
+A possible exception is the urethra, which is partially surrounded by the prostate and can receive high doses of radiation leading to complications such as difficulty urinating.

 Brachytherapy has a distinct advantage over external beam radiotherapy in that only a short visit to a hospital is required, rather than several visits to a radiotherapy clinic.
 However, brachytherapy is not appropriate for many men because of their type of cancer, the size of their prostate, or because they have had prior surgical treatments such as transurethral resection of the prostate (TURP), a common surgical treatment for enlarged prostate.

-Before the procedure it is necessary to assess the size and shape of the prostate gland.
+Before the procedure it is necessary to assess the size and shape of the prostate gland, which is usually done using ultrasound scans.
 This enables the implant procedure to be accurately planned and for the number of seeds required to be determined.
-During the assessment, a CT scan (computerised tomography) or MRI (magnetic resonance imaging) and a transrectal ultrasound scan will be performed.
+More than 100 seeds may be used in some instances.

 Blood tests to measure the PSA (prostate specific antigen) and an ECG (a tracing of the heart’s electrical activity) will also be required.
 Bowel preparation, including a clear liquid diet and the administration of enemas, will be necessary on the day prior to the procedure to ensure that the lower bowel is clear.

-The procedure is performed in an operating theatre using a spinal or general anaesthetic.
-A transrectal ultrasound probe is inserted into the rectum in order to locate the prostate gland and enable it to be seen on a monitor.
+The procedure itself is performed in an operating theatre using a spinal or general anaesthetic.
+An ultrasound probe is inserted into the rectum in order to locate the prostate gland and enable it to be seen on a monitor.

 Most people are able to be discharged from hospital within 24 hours of the procedure and a return to normal activity can usually be achieved within two to three days.